keck9939/SoCDP8/README.md

 project contains almost no documentation.

 There are a couple of items of immediate interest:
 1) The original author has completly built images that allow you to try SoCDP8 easily.
 They can be found at: https://folko.solhost.org/socdp8/ for either Zynqberry or Pynq-Z2.
 Note the username and password for these images is "socdp8".
+Unfortunately these images do not seem to be up to date with the repo.
-2) The original author also has an incredible Antares logic simulation of the SoCDP8 that can be found at: https://github.com/fpw/antares-pdp-8i.
+2) The original author also has an incredible Antares logic simulation of the PDP-8/I that can be found at: https://github.com/fpw/antares-pdp-8i.
 I highly recommend checking this out.

 See the README.md file in the master branch for the original project description.